Budapest

 What do expats in Budapest appreciate most about the local culture?

 "Expatriates in Budapest appreciate the city's vibrant cultural life, with its many museums, galleries, and theatres.
 They also enjoy the city's rich history, with its many historical sites and monuments.
 Expats also appreciate the city's diverse cuisine, with its traditional Hungarian dishes as well as international fare.
 Additionally, expats enjoy the city's friendly and welcoming people, who are always willing to help out newcomers.
-Finally, expats appreciate the city's affordable cost of living, which makes it a great place to live and work," commented one expat who made the move to Budapest.
+Finally, expats appreciate the city's affordable cost of living, which makes it a great place to live and work," remarked one expat who made the move to Budapest.

-"Family values, being able to patiently stand in cue, that man and women still can be man and women (as opposed to Dutch culture where everybody is almost forced to be the same), clean streets and well behaved," remarked one expat living in Budapest, Hungary.
+"Family values, being able to patiently stand in cue, that man and women still can be man and women (as opposed to Dutch culture where everybody is almost forced to be the same), clean streets and well behaved," explained one expat living in Budapest, Hungary.

 What do expats find most challenging?